Persistence for Circle Valued Maps: Introduction

+The standard persistence~\cite{ELZ02,ZC05} which we refer as {\em sublevel persistence} deals with the change in the homology of the sublevel sets which can not make sense for a circle valued map.
+However, the change in the homology of the level sets can be considered for both real and circle valued maps.
+The notion of persistence, when considered for the level sets of a real valued map~\cite{DW07} is referred here as {\em level persistence}.
+It refines the sublevel persistence.
+The zigzag persistence introduced in~\cite{CSD09} provides complete invariants (bar codes) for level persistence of (tame) real valued maps.
+They are defined using representation theory for linear quivers.

+The change in homology of the level sets of a (tame) circle valued map is more complicated because of the {\em return } of the level to itself when one goes along the circle.
+It turns out that representation theory of cyclic quivers provides the complete invariants for persistence in the homology of the level sets of the circle valued maps.
+This notion of persistence is called here the {\em persistence for circle valued maps} and its invariants, {\em bar codes} and {\em Jordan cells} are shown to be effectively computable.

 Our results include a derivation of the homology for the source space and its relevant subspaces in terms of the invariants (Theorem~\ref{T1} and~\ref{T2}).
 The result also applies to real valued maps as they are special cases of the circle valued maps.
-This leads to a result (Corollary~\ref{C1}) which to our knowledge has not yet appeared in the literature.
+This leads to a result (Corollary~\ref{C1}) which to our knowledge has not yet appeared in the literature \footnote {it was brought to our attention by David Cohen-Steiner that the extended persistence proposed in~\cite{CEH09} allows similar connections between homology of source spaces and persistence.}.
+A number of other topological results which can not be derived from any of the previously defined persistence theories are described in \cite{BH12} providing additional motivation for this work.

-After developing the results on invariants, we propose an algorithm to compute the bar codes.
-This involves lifting the circle valued map to a cyclic covering and then applying persistence on a relevant subset of this covering.
-For a simplicial complex, the entire computation can be done by manipulating the original matrix that encodes the input complex and the map even though the computation involves level sets and interval sets.
-Once the relevant matrix for a truncated covering is computed, one can use the algorithm of zigzag persistence~\cite{CSD09} to compute the bar codes.
-We also indicate how one can reduce the problem to computing the bar codes for sublevel persistence and hence take advantage of the algorithms developed in~\cite{CEM06,ELZ02,ZC05}.
-The computation of Jordan cells is more difficult.
-We propose an approach to compute them and leave it open how to convert it into an efficient algorithm.
+After developing the results on invariants, we propose a new algorithm to compute the bar codes and Jordan cells.
+For a simplicial complex, the entire computation can be done by manipulating the original matrix that encodes the input complex and the map.
+The algorithm first builds a block matrix from the original incidence matrix which encodes linear maps induced in homology among regular and critical level sets, more precisely the quiver representations $\rho_r$ described in section \ref {S4}.
+Next, it iteratively reduces this new matrix eliminating and hence computing the bar codes.
+The resulting matrix which is invertible can be further processed to Jordan canonical form~\cite{DS58} providing Jordan cells.
+The algorithm for zigzag persistence~\cite{CSD09} when applied to what we refer in section 3 as the {\it infinite cyclic covering map $\tilde f$} can compute bar codes but not Jordan cells.
+In contrast, our method can compute the bar codes and Jordan cells simultaneously by manipulating matrices and can also be used as an alternative to compute the bar codes in zig-zag persistence.

+\paragraph{Notations.} We list here some of the notations that are used throughout. \begin{itemize} \item For $r$th homology group of a topological space $X$ under an a priori fixed field $\kappa$, we write $H_r(X)$ instead of $H_r(X;\kappa)$.